gretel/dynamo-autoscale/README.md

 The ARN for the custom policy can be specified as '\*' to allow access to all tables.
 This is required for the `lament_wastage` command.

-The feature to update CloudWatch alarms (`:update_alarms`) on is enabled per default, please allow
+The feature to update CloudWatch alarms (`:update_alarms`) on is enabled per default, please grant this permission accordingly:

   - "cloudwatch:PutMetricAlarm"

-accordingly:
+Example policy:

 ```
 {